r74tech/ccsync/README.md

 ## How It Works

-1. ccsync scans specified project directories for claude.md files
+1. ccsync scans specified project directories for:
+   - claude.md files (documentation for AI assistants)
+   - .claude/settings.local.json files (local Claude settings)
+   - ~/.claude/projects/ (global Claude project data)
-2. Found files are copied to the destination directory, preserving their relative paths
+2. Found files are synchronized to the destination directory, preserving their relative paths
+3. Optional version control creates timestamped or incremental backups
-3. The tool respects .gitignore rules by default
+4. The tool respects .gitignore rules by default
-4. Each sync operation is recorded in the history for tracking
+5. Each sync operation is recorded in the history for tracking
+6. Files are never deleted from the destination, only added or updated

 ### File Structure